bergesinstitute/graf-method/book-2-unit-7.md

 # Spanish present progressive

 For actions that are currently happening, in English we use *to be* + verb-*ing* (*it is raining, Juan is eating, I am writing a book...*).

 In Spanish, we always use *estar* for progressive tenses, followed by the *gerundio,* our equivalent of the English *-ing* form, which is built by adding:

-    -ando to the root of -AR verbs
+    -ando to the root of -ar verbs

 *Yo estoy cantando.
 Juan está llamando a su madre.*

-    -iendo to the root of -ER and -IR verbs
+    -iendo to the root of -er and -ir verbs

 *Nosotros estamos bebiendo agua.
 Usted está escribiendo.*